 When we think before we act, or consider the consequences of our actions, we can prevent a great many disasters.
-Thomas Secker (1693 ~ 1768, former Archbishop of Canterbury) put it this way, “Some persons do first, think afterward, and then repent forever.”
+Thomas Secker, former Archbishop of Canterbury) put it this way, “Some persons do first, think afterward, and then repent forever.”
 But it needn’t be that way.
 We have the power to think before we act.
 At the very least, we can think after we act.
-That way if we make a mistake, we can learn from it.
+That way if we made a mistake, we could learn from it.

 If you are unhappy with life, change the way you think about it.
 In other words, change your perspective.
 Change the way you see things.
-Learn to see the good that surrounds you.
+Learn to see the good that surrounds us.
 Sometimes we are so busy looking for flaws, imperfections, and problems that that is all we see.
-“Very little is needed to make a happy life;” taught Marcus Aurelius (121 ~ 180 AD), “it is all within yourself, in your way of thinking.”
+“Very little is needed to make a happy life;” taught Marcus Aurelius, “it is all within yourself, in your way of thinking.”
 Doug Horton adds an interesting twist, “Life is good when we think it’s good.
 Life is bad when we don’t think.”

 Yes, constructive thinking is a life skill that leads to opportunities and personal growth.
 What can be more fun than wrestling with the infinite possibilities in our midst?
 Or more fun than trying to figure out our role in the overall scheme of things?
 Many exciting adventures await those who are willing to take the time to stop and think, for the fruits of thought are decisions, actions, and results.
 We can multiply the power of thought by using pen and paper.
 For writing down our thoughts helps us to focus on them.
-It allows us to capture our thoughts and all the directions in which they flow.
+It allows us to capture our thoughts and all the directions in which they go.
 Also, our notes provide the opportunity to amplify, clarify, modify, and simplify what’s on our mind.
-Notes also serve as records to which we can refer to once again in the future.
+They also leave a record to which we can refer to again in the future.

 Another way to unleash the power of thought is to ask questions.
 But they need to be the right questions.
 Ask, “How can I solve this problem?”
 Don’t ask, “Why did this happen to me?”
 Ask, “What are my options?”
 Don’t ask, “Who or what can I blame?”
 Walter Duranty makes a good point, “The problem with most people is that they think with their hopes or fears or wishes rather than their minds.”